guillotinaweb/angular-traversal/README.md

 **When routing is not good enough**

+## Demo

+In this [demo](https://makinacorpus.github.io/angular-traversal/demo/) we allow to navigate in any public Github repository.
+There is not specific routing implemented in the app, we just rely on the Github routing itself.

 ## Why routing is not always good

 Routing is the most common way to associate a given rendering to a given URL.